allebb/plexity/README.md

 $password = new PasswordValidator();

-$password->requireSpecialCharacters() // We want the password to contain special characters.
+$password->requireSpecialCharacters() // We want the password to contain (atleast 1) special characters.
+    //->requireSpecialCharacters(5), // We could also specify a specific number of special characters.
-    ->requireUpperCase() // Requires the password to contains upper case characters.
+    ->requireUpperCase() // Requires the password to contains more than one upper case characters.
-    ->requireLowerCase() // Requires the password to contains lower case characters.
+    ->requireLowerCase(2) // Requires the password to contains atleast 2 lower case characters.
     ->requireNumericChataters(3); // We want to ensure that the password uses at least 3 numbers!

 // An example of passing a password history array, if the password exists in here then we'll disallow it!